DijendraKyada/NYC-Taxi-Analysis/README.md

 Results:
 >___`Min Pickup Longitude: -74.098373, Min Pickup Latitude: 40.581219, Max Pickup Longitude: -73.776688, Max Pickup Latitude: 40.916344, Min Dropoff Longitude: -74.149223, Min Dropoff Latitude: 40.584255, Max Dropoff Longitude: -73.700539, Max Dropoff Latitude: 40.8559071`___

-For graphing this min max points we can use use `matplotlib` library.
-I first took a screenshot of the map with the same boundary coordinates given above form this website: [OutStreetMap](https://www.openstreetmap.org/export#map=5/51.500/-0.100).
-And then plot using scatter.
+For graphing this min max points we can use `matplotlib` library.
+I first took a screenshot of the map with the same boundary coordinates given above form this website: [OutStreetMap](https://www.openstreetmap.org/export#map=5/51.500/-0.100) and then plot using scatter method of matplotlib.

 Visual Code:
 ```python